-For those patients with a BRAF mutation, there is the option to use a combination of oral (by mouth) drugs called dabrafenib (Tafinlar[®]) and trametinib (Mekinist[®]) as an adjuvant therapy.
-When given together, these drugs can help block these proteins and stop the melanoma from growing.
-Remember, these drugs only work in people who have the BRAF mutation.
+For those patients with a BRAF mutation, there is the option to use a combination of oral (by mouth) medications called Tafinlar® (dabrafenib) and Mekinist® (trametinib) as an adjuvant therapy.
+When given together, these medications can help block these proteins and stop the melanoma from growing.
+Remember, these medications only work in people who have the BRAF mutation.